 READ: Top things to to do in Morocco with kids

 Sand boarding down sweeping dunes, haggling for football T-shirts in the bustling medinas, and hiking through the Atlas mountains on a mule; Morocco is a fantastic adventure playground for intrepid families.
-With the country being so diverse, each destination provides a totally different experience to the next, and you will be able to fit in so many different experiences in to a short holiday.
+In such a diverse country, each destination provides a totally different experience to the next, and you’ll be able to fit in so many different experiences in to a short holiday.

 2. Is Morocco safe for families?